 Whether you have in hand a 2-3 page marketing piece or a technical manual with hundreds of pages to translate, choosing the right Translation Service Provider will go a long way in helping your company succeed in the eyes of its partners and clients.

-Here are 5 crucial metrics to consider while choosing your Translation Service Provider or Translation Agencies
+Here are 5 crucial elements to consider while choosing your Translation Service Provider or Translation Agencies

 While certifications are no guarantee of final translation quality, they do provide the framework and infrastructures needed to evolve into minimizing translation problems and maximizing quality.
 When evaluating translation agencies, you may want to ask for their ISO9001 certificate and see how long they’ve had their certification.
 This may demonstrate to you their commitment to a quality management system that will provide you high translation quality and a process to deal with defects.
 Also, you may want to inquire about their translator certification or approval process since most reputable Translation agencies will have stringent vetting steps.